 IS claims UK attack; police say man wasn't on terror radar

-IS claims UK attack; police say man wasn't on terror radar - Fox29 WFLX TV, West Palm Beach, FL-news & weather .
+IS claims UK attack; police say man wasn't on terror radar - WTOC-TV: Savannah, Beaufort, SC, News, Weather & Sports .
 Britain's Prime Minister Theresa May gives a media statement outside 10 Downing street in London, Wednesday March 22, 2017, following a terror attack in the Westminster area of London earlier Wednesday.

 Add your comments below